seregazhuk/seregazhuk.github.io_old/_posts/2017-07-05-reactphp-udp.md

 $loop->run();
 {% endhighlight %}

 To send data via UDP socket we can use `send($data, $remoteAddress = null)`.
 We build a message and send it back to the address, from which we have received the incoming message.
 We also log some data to the console.
 The client part will be a bit more complex.
-We need an instance of a [readable stream]({% post_url 2017-06-12-phpreact-streams %}) to get the input from the console.
+We need an instance of a [readable stream]({% post_url 2017-06-12-phpreact-streams %}){:target="_blank"} to get the input from the console.

 {% highlight php %}
 <?php